 If you opt out within 30 days of being automatically enrolled, the contribution you made via Salary Exchange will be reinstated in your subsequent pay.
 If you didn’t contribute via Salary Exchange then your contribution will be refunded to you.

-To opt out you'll need to visit the secure log in area of this site.
+To opt out you'll need to visit the opt out site.
 You'll need to provide your unique PIN, which you can find on the letter you received about being automatically enrolled into the Plan.
-Alternatively you can just get in touch with the administration team.

 After 30 days